Biba Artist & Interior Designer Antony Little

 Yet another example of the Antony Little Nouveau Biba window design, used to frame a photograph on this occasion by Frank Habicht.

 The cover of a Biba diary/notebook, 1967.
 Logo designed by Antony Little.

 IMAGE CREDITS & LINKS

-All images scanned by Sweet Jane from the following publications: The Biba Experience by Alwyn W Turner; 70s Style & Design by Dominic Lutyens & Kirsty Hislop; Boutique A 60s Cultural Phenomenon by Marnie Fogg, Look Magazine (1967) Photograph by Douglas Kirkland, and In the Sixties by Frank Habicht.
-Antony Little at home with his wife Jenny (1970) Photographed by Tim Street-Porter. *Except for photo No.8 which is courtesy of the Alwyn Turner website via Antony Little. *Update 6/4/2015 Biba diary/notebook scan from The Biba Years 1963-1975.
-View another one of my posts about Antony Little: Beardsley, Biba & Beyond.
+All images scanned by Sweet Jane from the following publications: The Biba Experience by Alwyn W Turner; 70s Style & Design by Dominic Lutyens & Kirsty Hislop; Boutique A 60s Cultural Phenomenon by Marnie Fogg, Photograph by Douglas Kirkland Look Magazine November 1967, and In the Sixties by Frank Habicht.
+Antony Little at home with his wife Jenny (1970) Photographed by Tim Street-Porter. *Except for photo No.8 which is courtesy of the Alwyn Turner Website via Antony Little.
+The Biba diary/notebook scan is from The Biba Years 1963-1975.
+View more examples of Antony Little's artwork via Beardsley, Biba & Beyond and take a look through his window designs at Biba Kensington Church Street (1966), and Biba London's Mini Mecca 19-24 Kensington Church Street (1967).
 Visit The Osborne & Little Website.
-Read 'Inside the establishment's wild wallpaper purveyor': 50 Years of Osborne & Little.
-And finally, visit Julie's Restaurant & Champagne Bar which has been in business since 1969, owned by former interior designer Julie Hodgess, *Update 26/2/2015: Listen to a radio interview with Julie Hodges on the Jo Good Show on BBC Radio London.
+Recommeded reading 'Inside the establishment's wild wallpaper purveyor' 50 Years of Osborne & Little.
+And finally, visit Julie's Restaurant & Champagne Bar which has been in business since 1969, and is owned by former interior designer Julie Hodgess, *Update 26/2/2015: A radio interview with Julie Hodges on the Jo Good Show available for a limited period via BBC Radio London.
 And finally, Whatever Happened to Christopher Lynch?